-St Euphemia’s Day (Rovinj’s patron saint) is celebrated each year on 16th September, although there’s usually a number of events taking place in the run-up too.
+St Euphemia’s Day (Rovinj’s patron saint) is celebrated each year on 16th September.
+There’s usually a number of events taking place in the run-up too.
 Check locally to see what’s on!

-The historic festival Giostra takes place in Porec in mid-September.
+The historic festival Giostra (pictured below) takes place in Porec in mid-September.
 There will be traditional costumes, music and games.

-The Weekend Media Festival, a regional communications event, takes place in Rovinj 21st – 24th September 2017.
+The Weekend Media Festival, a regional communications event, takes place in Rovinj 22nd to 25th September 2022.

 Starting in September, though mainly taking place in October and the beginning of November, the “Day of Truffles” events are actually a succession of truffle-themed days taking place every weekend.
 Enjoy tasting various food and dishes flavoured with this Istrian speciality.
 There’s also plenty of information on these events on the Zigante Tartufi Days website.

-Hum, the smallest town in the world (it’s official!) normally hosts a Brandy Festival at the end of October, with tastings of brandies from Istria and other nearby regions.
+Hum, the smallest town in the world (it’s official!) normally hosts a Brandy Festival at the end of October.
+The festival has tastings of brandies from Istria and other nearby regions.

-The 23rd Days of New Olive Oil will be held in Vodnjan in mid-November, with exhibitors from Istria, Dalmatia and neighbouring countries showing off their oils.
+The Days of New Olive Oil will be held in Vodnjan in mid-November.
+Exhibitors from Istria, Dalmatia and neighbouring countries will be showcasing their oils.

 Porec celebrates the Feast of St Maurus, its patron saint, on 21st November each year.

-The 23rd Book Fair(y) in Istria will be held in Pula in early December 2017.
-In case you are wondering about the unusual title – the actual title in Croatian is “San(j)am knjige u Istri” which is a slight play on words.
+The Book Fair(y) in Istria will be held in Pula in early December.
+In case you are wondering about the unusual title; the actual title in Croatian is “San(j)am knjige u Istri” which is a slight play on words.
 “Sajam” means Fair whilst “sanjam” means dreaming, so “Fair of books in Istria” cleverly turns into “Dreaming of books in Istria”.

 Unsurprisingly, like much of Croatia, towns across Istria will be marking Christmas for most of this month with special festive events.
-Most common will be Christmas fairs taking place in several towns (see locally for details – or just look to see if there’s a fair taking place!) that include music, singing, kids events and food (of course!), with New Year’s Eve celebrations (a concert and fireworks) also likely.
+Most common will be Christmas or Advent fairs taking place in several towns (see locally for details – or just look to see if there’s a fair taking place!).
+These include music, singing, kids events and food (of course!), with New Year’s Eve celebrations (a concert and fireworks) also likely.
 Check out details for what’s on in Pula at Christmas on the Pula Tourist Office website, for example, or see what’s happening in Porec at Advent Porec.